davidsgolding/davidsgolding.github.io/publications.md

 2024

-Golding, D. "The racialization of killer whales: An application of gene-culture coevolutioanry theory." _Perspectives on Science_ (Forthcoming)
+Golding, D. "The racialization of killer whales: An application of gene-culture coevolutionary theory." _Perspectives on Science_ (Forthcoming)

 2024